 The Master of Arts in Ecclesial Ministry degree program (MAEM) is a professional degree open to candidates for the permanent diaconate and lay students.
-This is a three-year program.
-The curriculum consists of three major areas: Systematic Theology, Sacred Scripture, and Pastoral Studies.
+It is a three-year program whose curriculum includes three major areas: systematic theology, sacred Scripture, and pastoral studies.

-- To help students appropriate and communicate the heritage of the Roman Catholic Church through academic courses in Systematic Theology, Sacred Scripture, and Pastoral Studies.
+1.Students will appropriate the doctrinal heritage of the Roman Catholic Church and acquire the capacity to communicate this heritage through academic courses in systematic theology, Sacred Scripture, and pastoral studies.

 The Master of Arts in Ecclesial Ministry program is open to candidates for the permanent diaconate and to lay students seeking to do diocesan or parish level ministry in the Church.
 This is a three-year program.
 The curriculum consists of three major areas of study: Systematic Theology, Sacred Scripture, and Pastoral Studies

-Admission Requirements - A bachelor’s degree from an accredited college with indication of aptitude for advanced study;
+- A bachelor’s degree from an accredited college, with indication of aptitude for advanced study (though provisional admission of M.A. candidates without a bachelor’s degree may be possible)

 - A minimum of 18 credits in Judeo-Christian theology.
-For permanent diaconate candidates without these credits, admission into the program may be contingent upon a score of 85% or above on an entrance exam that tests the applicant’s basic knowledge of Catholic doctrine.
+For permanent diaconate candidates without these credits, admission into the program may be contingent upon completion of the IMF Catechetics certificate program mentioned above.

 Degree Requirements